mindedge/blade/readme.md

 For now, we'll need to manually bring in the /vendor folder.

-Ideally, boostrap/app.php could go in a global include, so it only needs to be included once.
+Ideally, boostrap/app.php would go in a global include, so it only needs to be included once.

 In the newly created config directory, create a single file named view.php, and place the following starter config: